Noelle W. Arnold: Publications

 Dr. Arnold has more than 40 publications and her articles have appeared in leading educational journals, including the Teachers College Record, International Journal of Leadership in Education, Journal of Negro Education, International Journal of Educational Reform and the Journal of Educational Administration.
 She has nine books published or in-press including, most recently, the Handbook of Urban Educational Leadership.

 Dr. Arnold serves as the series editor of New Directions in Educational Leadership.

-Dr. Arnold also serves as Senior Associate Dean at Ohio State University.
-In this role, she leads the Office of Engagement, Discovery, and Global Education that participated in outreach, partnerships and engagement, graduate student training and professional development, and international and global education.